prynkab/Minimum-Cost-For-Travelling-Between-Two-Cities/README.md

 # Shortest Path Between Two Cities And Minimum Cost
-This project calculates the minimum cost requuired to travel from any starting city to the rest of the city and the path required.
+This project calculates the minimum cost required to travel from any starting city to the rest of the city and the path required.

 Objectives:
   - Implement a data structure to meet given specifications